Verify Claim & Cited Report

 • The agent searched within the token budget and found no strong evidence either way — the claim is underdocumented.

-A "Couldn't verify" card shows everything the agent checked — the underlying sources it found, what it searched, and a summary of why verification was inconclusive.
+A "Couldn't verify" verdict shows everything the agent checked — the underlying sources it found, what it searched, and a summary of why verification was inconclusive — in the reading pane's evidence panel.
 This gives you all the material to check the claim yourself.

-Click View evidence on a resolved card to expand the verdict panel.
+Click View evidence in the reading pane on a resolved source to expand the verdict panel.
 For each claim you verified, the panel shows:

-• The underlying source — the origin the claim traces back to (if found), as a clickable source card
+• The underlying source — the origin the claim traces back to (if found), as a clickable link

 • Supporting evidence — authoritative sources that corroborate the claim, with the relevant passage quoted